tsgates/arch-wiki-markdown/wiki/Stumpwm.md

 11. Get into the stumpwm folder and start compiling
     -   cd stumpwm && ./autogen.sh && ./configure && make
+    -   If you get an error stating "Component STUMPWM not found" try
+        this:
+    -   env CL_SOURCE_REGISTRY=$PWD: sbcl --load make-image.lisp

-    -   You can optionally run "make install" as root.
+12. You can optionally run "make install" as root.
+    -   If you get an error stating "Don't know how to REQUIRE STUMPWM" try this:
+    -   env CL_SOURCE_REGISTRY=$PWD: make install

-12. Put the StumpWM binary path into your .xinit and have fun! :)
+13. Put the StumpWM binary path into your .xinit and have fun! :)

 Optional: Install slime/swank for nonstop real-time hacking: